ozf1r/blink/README.md

 # hardware

-You will need a LED connected to the output, or use the built in LED on the Arduino
+You will need a LED connected to the output, or use the builtin LED on the Arduino

 You will need some sort of voltage divider connected to the analog input